dgatf/msrc/README.md

 It has to be measured without blades at full throttle (disable governor).
 Then adjust the value in Opentx with the divisor Poles/blades in RPM sensor

+## Values average

+The values are averaged with 50 readings.
+This can be changed with:

+#define RPM_QUEUE_SIZE 20
+#define VOLT_QUEUE_SIZE 20

 ## Flash to Arduino

 If using Arduino IDE create a folder 'rpm_volt_sensor' and copy the files from the folder in src.
 Select Arduino Nano and flash it